Characterizations of voting rules based on majority margins: Introduction

 Our first main theorem (Theorem \ref{LinChar}) is that for the domain of linear profiles, in which each voter submits a complete linear order of the candidates, a voting rule is margin-based if and only if it satisfies Preferential Equality and Neutral Reversal.
-To obtain the analogous result for the domain of all profiles, we add a weak assumption of Homogeneity of the voting rule, as well as strengthening Preferential Equality to account for breaking ties in rankings (Theorem \ref{StrictWeakChar}).
+If we add a weak assumption of Homogeneity (\citealt{Smith1973}) of the voting rule, we can replace Neutral Reversal with the less controversial axiom of Block Invariance (\citealt{HP2025}), according to which the output of the voting rule remains unchanged if we add exactly one copy of each linear order of the candidates (Theorem \ref{BlockInvarianceThm}).
+Homogeneity also allows us to characterize margin-based rules on the domain of all profiles, provided we strengthen Preferential Equality to account for breaking ties in rankings (Theorem~\ref{StrictWeakChar}).

 There is a subtle but important distinction between margin-based voting rules and a larger class of what we will call \textit{head-to-head} voting rules, which are in turn closely related to what Fishburn~\citeyearpar{Fishburn1977} called the class of C2 voting rules.
 Given a profile $\mathbf{P}$, let